 Nevertheless, the effects of the Romantic enthusiasm for the Bhagavad Gita should not be exaggerated, lest one overlook that it did not make any significant headway into early Indology.
-In 1855, a new English translation by John Cockburn Thomson (1834-1860) appeared, together with an edition of the Sanskrit text and an extensive introduction to Indian philosophy, but no particular value was placed on the importance of the text.32 Thompson did not adopt the Romantic interpretation.
-Instead of the "Romantic consensus," wherein the Bhagavad Gita teaches a monistic philosophy of unity, Thomson attributed the text to a theistic version of Samkhya and Yoga, neither of which possesses a monistic basis.33 It is notable that his edition barely resonated in Indology, even though he advanced his own supplementary textual edition.34 contains the "essence" of "Brahmanical philosophy" and offers certain access to the "knowledge of India,"35 he never gets any more specific.
-His edition was thought of as an exercise book for students, and he did not assign particular value to the text.36 In the Akademische Vorlesungen über indische Literaturgeschichte (1852,2 1876, French 1859, English 1878,2 1882,3 1892) by Albrecht Weber, the Bhagavad Gita was dealt with simply as a part of the Mahabharata, just as it would be fifty years later in Arthur Anthony Macdonell's A History of Sanskrit Literature.37
+In 1855, a new English translation by John Cockburn Thomson (1834-1860) appeared, together with an edition of the Sanskrit text and an extensive introduction to Indian philosophy, but no particular value was placed on the importance of the text.
+Thompson did not adopt the Romantic interpretation.
+Instead of the "Romantic consensus," wherein the Bhagavad Gita teaches a monistic philosophy of unity, Thomson attributed the text to a theistic version of Samkhya and Yoga, neither of which possesses a monistic basis.
+It is notable that his edition barely resonated in Indology, even though he advanced his own supplementary textual edition.

+Renowned Indologist Émile-Louis Burnouf (1821-1907), for his part, released a transliterated Sanskrit text with French translation in prose in 1861.
+Although in his introduction he writes that the Bhagavad Gita contains the "essence" of "Brahmanical philosophy" and offers certain access to the "knowledge of India," he never gets any more specific.
+His edition was thought of as an exercise book for students, and he did not assign particular value to the text.
+In the Akademische Vorlesungen über indische Literaturgeschichte (1852, 1876, French 1859, English 1878, 1882, 1892) by Albrecht Weber, the Bhagavad Gita was dealt with simply as a part of the Mahabharata, just as it would be fifty years later in Arthur Anthony Macdonell's A History of Sanskrit Literature.